Jacky (tv presenter): Club Dorothée

 After the end of the program Platine 45, Jacky left Récré A2 and joined TF1 to present children's program Vitamine, succeeding to Karen Cheryl.
 During that time, he recorded the single "Tout augmente sauf l'amour" that was a success sold at 75,000 copies.
 He went on tour with Dorothée for her concerts at the Zénith de Paris and in France from December 1986 to May 1987 during the Zénith 86 and performed with her the song "Toi et moi, vous et nous" released in early 1987.

 In September 1987, he became with Dorothée one of the five presenters of Club Dorothée for 10 years (1987–97), obtaining an important popularity.
-He became on December 26, 1987 with Carlos and Lio, one of the main characters of the musical comedy Dorothée Show, broadcast on prime time on TF1, watched by over 6 million viewers, a record at that period.
+On 26 December 1987 he became, along with Carlos and Lio, one of the main characters of the musical comedy Dorothée Show, broadcast on prime time on TF1, watched by over 6 million viewers, a record at that period.
 He also participated at five other shows of Dorothée until 1994, but also at the charity program Le Noël de l'amitié.

 From 1987 to 1995, he presented again music programs including the famous Jacky Show, produced by AB Productions and in which he received singers and bands of the topical moment.
 The program was a success during 8 years.
 He also hosted Club Mini, a morning children's program with Ariane Carletti for 6 years.

 Jacky also played with the other presenters of Club Dorothée in the sitcom Pas de pitié pour les croissants (1987–91).
 During those years, he pursued his singing career recording a few singles at AB Disques, especially "Rêverie d'un promeneur solitaire au pied du Fuji-Yama".
 The single cover was designed by the famous graphic artists Pierre et Gilles.
 He also presented several concerts titled Jacky Show Maxi Music at the Zénith de Paris, Bercy, the Halle de la Villette and on tour in France.